oranbramble/Distributed-File-System/README.md

 To start DstoreMain, run the following in command line:
 ```
-java DstoreMain N cport
+java DstoreMain cport timeout N
 ```
-> The DstoreMain is started with the Controller's port (`cport`) and `N` which specifies how many Dstores to start.
-The `timeout` is automatically set to 5 seconds, and the `file_folder` for each is 'StoreN', where N is the number of the Dstore.
+> The DstoreMain is started with the Controller's port (`cport`), the time to wait before exiting (`timeout`), and `N` which specifies how many Dstores to start.
+The `file_folder` for each is 'StoreN', where N is the number of the Dstore.
 I.e, for N=5, the directories will be Store1, Store2, Store3, Store4 and Store5.
+Also, the `port` for the Dstore is automatically set to 500 + n.
+E.g, for N=5, each Dstore will have the port 501, 502, 503, 504 and 505 respectively.